FAQs

 What is a Wedding Officiant / Officiate?

 An “Officiant” and an “Officiate” are the same thing, just slightly different words.
 It is a person who, “by the power vested in me by the State of Pennsylvania,” has the legal authority to marry couples.
 There are two categories of people who can do this in Pennsylvania: a Justice of the Peace, and an ordained minister.
-I am an ordained minister, though I typically perform civil, not traditional religious ceremonies.
+I am an ordained minister, though I choose to do civil, not religious ceremonies.
 For an explanation of why I’ve chosen that, see below.

 Why do I perform a civil ceremony?